-He was born in Bauru (Tupy-Guarany indigenous name to fruit-flower basket), Brazil.
+Luiz was born in Bauru (Tupy-Guarany indigenous name to fruit-flower basket), Brazil.
 First studying music at home with his older sister Dolores, a piano teacher, Luiz received a bachelor degree in classical music from UDESC (State University of Santa Catarina - Brasil) in the year of 1998.
-In addition, Luiz studied jazz improvisation at UFMG (Federal University of Minas Gerais) in Belo Horizonte also attending a course in improvised music by Carlos Zingaro in Lisbon where he lived for ten years.
-Since 2012 he has been pursuing his PhD in ethnomusicology at King’s College London with David Treece and Frederick Moehn as joint supervisors.
+In addition, Luiz studied jazz improvisation at UFMG (Federal University of Minas Gerais) in Belo Horizonte also attending a course in improvised music by Carlos Zingaro in Lisbon where he lived for eleven years.
+Luiz has recently been awarded Doctor of Philosophy in African, Portuguese and Brazilian Studies (ethnomusicology) at King’s College London where he worked with Professor David Treece and Dr. Frederick Moehn as joint supervisors.

 His latest album "Vampyroteuthis Infernalis" - Luiz Moretto Quintet was recorded in Rome in 2014.
 The CD was released in January 2015 by the UK’s label SLAM, blending Afro-Brazilian musical expressions to the Italian free jazz aesthetics.
 The album has been critically acclaimed by Jazz Journal, Cadence Magazine, Jazz Views, Jazz Weekly (top ten albums lists of 2015), Jazz Colours, Jazz.pt, Le Son Du Grisli, Bird is the Worm, Music Zoon, Free Form Free jazz, Breakaplate and Downtown Music Gallery.